Estimated reading time: 15 minutes

 What are variable expenses?

-Variable expenses are expenses that may go up and down depending on your spending habits, usage, inflation, and cost.
+Variable expenses may increase depending on your spending habits, usage, inflation, and cost.

-These are expenses or areas you can make cuts to if you can’t balance your budget.
+These are expenses or areas you can cut if you can’t balance your budget.

 School Budget Categories